Fishing

 • Many fish species that live in the park spawn between April and August.
 Some of these fish build their nests in small cavities under rocks and even guard the nests.
 When people move rocks, the nests are destroyed and the eggs and/or young fish die.

-• Aquatic insects need rocks for cover and many species attach themselves to rocks and cannot move.
-When a rock is moved, aquatic insects fall, are crushed by the movement, or dry out and die when the rock is placed out of water.
+• Aquatic insects rely on rocks for cover and many species will attach themselves to the sides of rocks and cannot move.
+When a rock is moved, aquatic insects fall, are crushed by the movement, or will dry out and die when the rock is placed out of water.

 • One of the fundamental policies of the National Park Service is to preserve natural resources in an unaltered state.
 Abide by these rules so that future generations may enjoy the park as well.